DeFRaG: Jumping techniques

-Jumping techniques allows a player to move faster, farther and/or jump higher.
+Jumping techniques allows a player to move faster, further and/or jump higher.
 The most common techniques included in Q3A and DeFRaG itself includes bunny hopping, air strafing, strafe-jumping, circle-jumping, ramp-jumping, etc.

-Bunny-hopping is the most basic method of yikes fast movement in which player is jumping repeatedly instead of running in order to move faster.
+Bunny-hopping is the most basic method of fast movement where the player is jumping repeatedly instead of running in order to move faster.
 Strafe-jumping (SJ) is a technique necessary to complete the majority of DeFRaG maps, and is considered to be the most fundamental technique in trick jumping.
 It is only possible because of a specificity of the game's physics unintentionally allowing moving vectors to add up to greater acceleration.
 Basically, no matter if the player's character is moving on the ground (running) or is airborne (jumping), the game engine always strives to limit its speed.
-However, already in the original Quake it was discovered that by non-trivial timed sequences of striking the direction keys (involving moving sideways, "strafing" in gamer language) and movements of the mouse, this limitation of speed could be overcome.
-As the Quake engines are the basis of many games, the possibility of strafe jumping is existing within other games, too.
-But Q3A's trickjumping community developed several distinct sub-techniques including single-beat strafe-jumping, single-beat strafe-jumping with airchange, double-beat strafe-jumping, half-beat strafe-jumping, and inverted strafe-jumping.
-The DeFRaG mod includes a helping tool, the Camping Gaz Head-Up Display (CGazHUD), which provides conveniently graphically formatted real-time feedback on acceleration and angles involved.
+However, already in the original Quake, it was discovered that by non-trivial timed sequences of striking the direction keys (involving moving sideways, "strafing" in gamer language) and movements of the mouse, this limitation of speed could be overcome.
+As the Quake engines are the basis of many games, the possibility of strafe jumping also exists in other games.
+Q3A's trickjumping community developed several distinct sub-techniques including single-beat strafe-jumping, single-beat strafe-jumping with airchange, double-beat strafe-jumping, half-beat strafe-jumping, and inverted strafe-jumping.
+The DeFRaG mod includes a helping tool, the Camping Gaz Head-Up Display (CGazHUD), that provides conveniently graphically formatted real-time feedback on acceleration and angles involved.

 Circle-jumping (CJ) is based on the same principles as strafe-jumping; circle-jumping more often than not is used as the starting technique for a strafe-jumping run.
-Another technique involves ramped surfaces and it's called ramp-jumping; jumping on a ramped surface gives a height boost.

-Air strafing can be done when the player is in the air, simply keeping him-/herself aligned at the optimal angle in relation to where the player wants to go, making the player go farther and faster whilst airborne; one of the methods for reaching difficult places.
+Another technique involves ramped surfaces and it is called ramp-jumping; jumping on a ramped surface gives a height boost.
+Air strafing can be done when the player is airborne, simply staying aligned at the optimal angle in relation to where they want to go, making them go further and faster while in the air.
+This is one of the methods for reaching difficult places.